|Birthname||Küng, Johann Joseph|

 |born on||19 March 1928 at 17:45 (= 5:45 PM )|

 |Astrology data||28°50' 29°39 Asc.
 19°51'|

-Küng is often seen in the company of world leaders, loves the spotlight and it appears that he aspires to be a world leader himself.
-He has a strong influence in world politics, a connection that has been termed ‘dangerous,’ as some feel the combination of ‘enlightened’ Roman Catholicism and humanism that he espouses is merely a means to manipulate world order.
-Tony Blair of Great Britain acknowledges Küng as his personal mentor, and states that his own political stance is heavily influenced by Küng’s worldview.
+Küng was often seen in the company of world leaders, loved the spotlight and it appeared that he aspired to be a world leader himself.
+He had a strong influence in world politics, a connection that had been termed ‘dangerous,’ as some felt the combination of ‘enlightened’ Roman Catholicism and humanism that he espoused was merely a means to manipulate world order.
+Tony Blair of Great Britain acknowledged Küng as his personal mentor, and stated that his own political stance was heavily influenced by Küng’s worldview.

 - Social : Begin a program of study 1948 (University in Rome)

 - Social : End a program of study 1951 (Licence in philosophy)

 - Work : New Career 1954 (Ordained R.C.
 Priest)

 - Work : Published/ Exhibited/ Released 1957 (Book released)

 - Social : End a program of study 1957 at 12:00 midnight in Paris, France (Doctorate in Theology)